kianchai008/Drone-Laws/Thailand.md

 Legally speaking, you are required to register your drone with Civil Aviation Authority of Thailand(CAAT) and National Broadcasting and Telecommunication Commission (NBTC) regardless of your drone weight when flying in Thailand.
 So even DJI Mini series also need to be registered.

-You also need third party insurance as well.
+You also need third party insurance.
 You can obtain the insurance from this company drones@feic-asia.com.
 They also offer drone registration service as well.
 So you might want to check with them before doing your own registration with NBTC & CAAT.

 Registration links for NBTC https://anyregis.nbtc.go.th and CAAT https://uav.caat.or.th/.
 The websites is in Thai so you have to translate it.